List of National Parks and Sanctuaries in West Bengal

 3. Neora Valley National Park

 Dating back to 1986, the Neora Valley National Park was built in Kalimpong and is known for its rich biodiversity zones.
-This National Park in West Bengalis named after the pristine Neora river that flows across the forest.
+This National Park in West Bengal is named after the pristine Neora river that flows across the forest.
 Due to the dense forests in some parts, the National Park is inaccessible to visitors.
-However, considering comparatively less forest cover, safari tours and hikes are often conducted.
+However, considering comparatively less forest cover, safari tours and hikes are often conducted for adventure seekers.

 Trees in this region include fern, bamboo, sal and oak.
 Speaking of the fauna, you will spot Bay Woodpecker, Golden-throated Barbet, Hodgson’s Hawk Cuckoo and Jerdon’s Baza.
 Bird watchers and scenic photographers often spend hours admiring the rich fauna and capturing their beauty.